Old Town Vienna Walking Tour:

 8. Carinthia Road (Kärntner Strasse):

-About Kärntner Strasse: Today the pedestrian-only Kärntner Strasse is one of Vienna’s most popular streets lined with great shops and places to eat.
+About Kärntner Strasse: Today, the pedestrian-only Kärntner Strasse is one of Vienna’s most popular streets, lined with great shops and places to eat.
 If you need to get any souvenirs for yourself or gifts while in Vienna then Kärntner Strasse is a perfect place to look.
-A stroll down the street offers excellent people watching, window shopping, and even your fix of American fast food, but we suggest sticking to the local cafes to get the true Viennese feel.
+A stroll down the street offers excellent people-watching, window shopping, and even your fix of American fast food, but we suggest sticking to the local cafes to get the true Viennese feel.

-Back when Vienna was fortified military camp of Vindobona (97-433AD), Kärntner Strasse cut right through the 24,000-person urban settlement surrounding the fort.
+Back when Vienna was a fortified military camp of Vindobona (97-433AD), Kärntner Strasse cut right through the 24,000-person urban settlement surrounding the fort.
 Initially called the Strata Carinthianorum, it cut straight South from the fort’s Eastern gate and past the main civilian market.
 The name Kärntner Strasse comes because the road led to Austria’s Southernmost state of Carinthia (Kärntner) which sits on the modern Alpine border with both Italy and Slovenia.

-While many of the Roman camps never recovered after the Northern part of the Empire collapsed by 433AD, Vindobona was reborn as Vienna (Wien) in 881AD.
-The re-foritifcation and re-settlement of the town was largely thanks to its river access and ability to sustain itself with trade routes like Kärntner Strasse.
+While many Roman camps never recovered after the northern part of the Empire collapsed by 433 AD, Vindobona was reborn as Vienna (Wien) in 881 AD.
+The town’s re-fortification and re-settlement were largely due to its river access and ability to sustain itself with trade routes like Kärntner Strasse.

-The road finally got its own gate into the city when the old Roman walls were expanded outward in 1257 to make way for a growing Vienna.
+This road finally got its own gate into the city when the old Roman walls were expanded outward in 1257 to make way for a growing Vienna.
 Through Medieval times, Kärntner Strasse even had a drawbridge and bastion over the city’s moat.
 Over the centuries, modern-day Kärntner Strasse was re-revamped along with the town and has remained one of the busiest shopping streets in Vienna.

 8. Staff In Iron Square (Stock-im-Eisen Platz):

 About Staff In Iron Square: As you reach the end of Kärntner Strasse, look immediately to your left and check out the Palais Equitable before getting distracted by any nearby sights.
-The humongous mansion was built for an American insurance company in 1891 in place of five Medieval buildings on what was once the small square called Staff In Iron Square (Stock-im-Eisen Platz).
+The humongous mansion was built for an American insurance company in 1891 in place of five Medieval buildings on what was once the tiny square called Staff In Iron Square (Stock-im-Eisen Platz).
 The square, which in ancient times was a Roman cemetery, was named after the historic nailing tree which sits encased in glass on the corner of the Palais Equitable.

 The nailing tree (nagelbaum) grew nearby in the early 1400s and was used by travelers who pounded nails into it for good luck.
-The gesture was considered a sacrifice because in the Middle Ages iron nails were quite valuable.
-While the tree was cut down in 1440, the trunk continued to be used as a nailing tree, was put on display in 1548, and later iron banded by the former homeowner Hans Buettinger.
+The gesture was considered a sacrifice because, in the Middle Ages, iron nails were quite valuable.
+While the tree was cut down in 1440, the trunk continued to be used as a nailing tree, was put on display in 1548, and was later iron banded by the former homeowner Hans Buettinger.
 As you inspect the Palais Equitable mansion, you’ll see reliefs on the doors showing the legend of the nailing tree.

 During the construction of the Haas House in 1990, it was very controversial that it was built anchored into some of the ancient Roman wall ruins.
-Make sure to get some photos of the Saint Stephen’s Church reflecting in the windows.
+Make sure to get some photos of Saint Stephen’s Church reflected in the windows.
 If you are not too rushed and want the best view of Saint Stephen’s Church, head to the coffee house on the top floor of the Haas House for a unique perspective.
 The concept behind the design was to trace the Roman wall and provide a mirror image of Vienna’s largest church.

 10. Saint Stephen’s Church (Stephansdom):

 About Saint Stephen’s Church: The massive Gothic-style Saint Stephen’s Cathedral is the focal point and geographic center that modern Vienna orbits around.
-Saint Stephen’s started as a small parish in 1137, in a large Roman cemetery in the former civilian area just outside of the walls of Vindobona.
-While Saint Stephen’s Chapel wasn’t finished until 1160, it was dedicated early in 1147 in the presence of King Otto II who was heading out to join the 2nd Crusade.
+Saint Stephen’s started as a small parish in 1137 in a large Roman cemetery in the former civilian area just outside of the walls of Vindobona.
+While Saint Stephen’s Chapel wasn’t finished until 1160, it was dedicated early in 1147 in the presence of King Otto II, who was heading out to join the 2nd Crusade.

 From 1230 to 1245, the chapel was completely redone as a larger Romanesque church with an impressive door and towers.
-Unfortunately, the Romanesque church burned down in 1258, but the front door and towers were saved and worked into the facade of the rebuilt church which was completed in 1263 over the ruins.
+Unfortunately, the Romanesque church burned down in 1258, but the front door and towers were saved and worked into the facade of the rebuilt church, which was completed in 1263 over the ruins.

 Saint Stephen’s finally got official Cathedral status shortly after the construction began on the Gothic-style Albertine Choir on the North end of the Church in 1359.
-The large choir, with three naves, has fantastic Medieval stain glass windows which are the only ones in the church to survive WW2.
+The large choir, with three naves, has fantastic Medieval stained glass windows, which are the only ones in the church to survive WW2.
 Instead of merely remodeling the rest of Saint Stephen’s original Romanesque interior to match the Gothic choir, they built a new church around it instead.
 New sidewalls were added outside of Saint Stephen’s, with a vaulted wooden roof hovering 125 over the floor.
-After the new walls and roof completely encapsulated Saint Stephen’s Church, the old side walls were simply removed.
+After the new walls and roof completely encapsulated Saint Stephen’s Church, the old side walls were removed.

-By far the most iconic thing to come out of the Gothic-remodel is the mega-sized South Tower called Old Steve (Alter Steffl).
+By far, the most iconic thing to come out of the Gothic remodel is the mega-sized South Tower called Old Steve (Alter Steffl).
 At 466 feet tall, the gigantic tower dominates Old Town Vienna from every angle.
 We highly suggest taking the tiring 363 steps up to the top for the best views of Vienna.
 If you aren’t up for the hike up the Old Steve, consider taking the elevator up the North Tower (Nordturm) instead.
-The stumpy North Tower was supposed to be a complete match to Old Steve, but construction stopped in 1511 freezing it at 231 feet tall.
-While excavating for North Tower in 1443, they found a thighbone of a mastodon and placed it above the church’s front door nicknaming it the Giant’s Door (Riesentor).
+The stumpy North Tower was supposed to be a complete match to Old Steve, but construction stopped in 1511, freezing it at 231 feet tall.
+While excavating for North Tower in 1443, they found a thighbone of a mastodon and placed it above the church’s front door, nicknaming it the Giant’s Door (Riesentor).

 Cathedral Hours: Monday-Saturday 9-11am & 1-4:30pm (restricted access starting at 6am); Sundays not until 1pm; Tower Climbs Daily 9am-5:30pm.
 Cost: Cathedral entrance is free but restricted unless you pay 6€ for the audio guide; North Tower 6€; South Tower 5€; Treasury 5.50€, Catacombs 6€ (takes 30 minutes).
 Discounted Online Tickets: You can skip the lines, save money, and get a mobile combo ticket for the South Tower, North Tower, Cathedral tour, Catacombs Tour, Treasury Tour, and audio guide HERE.
 Religious Service: Sundays & Holidays at 10:15am, 9:30am in July & August.
 Tower Access: South Tower via 363 steps or North Tower with elevator.
 Cathedral Website: (here).